SequentMicrosystems/ioplus-rpi/node-red-contrib-sm-ioplus/README.md

 # node-red-contrib-sm-ioplus

-This is the node-red node to control Sequent Microsystems [Home Automation](https://sequentmicrosystems.com/shop/home-automation/raspberry-pi-home-automation-card/) card.
+This is the node-red node to control Sequent Microsystems [Home Automation](https://sequentmicrosystems.com/products/raspberry-pi-home-automation-card) card.

-## Install
+## Manual Installation

 Clone or update the repository, follow the instrutions fron the [first page.](https://github.com/SequentMicrosystems/ioplus-rpi)